Achilles tendon rupture is a serious injury that needs to be diagnosed and treated as soon as possible.

 The Achilles tendon is located just behind and above the heel.
 Its role is to help the foot to bend downwards at the ankle.

 When the tendon ruptures a snap is felt and often heard.
 It is initially very painful but not for long.
 Swelling and bruising appear within hours.

 Causes of Achilles Tendon

 Classically, rupture of the Achilles occurs with a sudden and “violent” contraction of the calf muscle and is most commonly associated with racquet sports (tennis, badminton and squash) but can occur as a result of a stumble, fall or even just missing a step.
 Rarely, it can occur spontaneously.

-Unfortunately, the condition is often misdiagnosed as a sprain.
-However, an experienced foot and ankle specialist will make a diagnosis on the basis of symptoms, the history of the injury and an examination.
+Unfortunately, the injury is often misdiagnosed as a sprain.
+However, an experienced foot and ankle specialist will make the diagnosis on the basis of symptoms, the history of the injury and an examination.

 The Achilles is not the only tendon in the lower leg, so you can still move your foot.
 Standing onto tiptoes is not possible though.
 A method known as the ‘Simmonds test’ (also known as the ‘calf squeeze test’ or in the USA as Thompson’s Test) is used to see if the tendon is torn.
 In this test, you will be asked to lie face down, or kneel, on the examination couch.
 The doctor will gently squeeze the calf muscles at the back of your leg and observe how the foot moves.
 If the Achilles tendon is intact, the calf squeeze will make the foot point down (a movement called ‘plantar flexion’).
 If the foot does not move then the tendon is torn, and so the muscle is not connected to the heel bone.
 This is an incredibly accurate test for Achilles tendon rupture – arguably “the best test in medicine”.

 A scan is not required to make the diagnosis of Achilles tendon rupture, but an ultrasound scan is often advised to help plan treatment.